 Robertson’s Whisky Bond, 38-40 Seagate (Category B listed; Conservation Area)

-Dominating the north-western elevation of the Seagate, Robertson’s Bond was designed by the Dundee architect David William Baxter whilst working for Alexander Johnston.
+g the north-western elevation of the Seagate, Robertson’s Bond was designed by the Dundee architect David William Baxter whilst working for Alexander Johnston.
 It was built in 1897 in the Jacobethan style as a whisky manufacturing plant or bond for John Robertson & Co, proprietors of the famous ‘Yellow Label’ brand.

 A four storey, basement and attic structure with a red ashlar-fronted facade and slate roof, it is nearly symmetrical except for the pend on the left side.
 The entrance bays feature arched entrances, one with heavy consoles, strapwork and urn decoration.